 Sourcefire VRT Rules Update

-The Sourcefire VRT is aware of a vulnerability affecting Internet Explorer.
+The Sourcefire VRT is aware of vulnerabilities affecting hosts using the Microsoft Windows operating system.

-Microsoft Internet Explorer Remote Code Execution: Microsoft Internet Explorer contains a programming error that may allow a remote attacker to execute code on an affected system.
-The problem occurs when the application attempts to reference memory after it has been freed.
+The Microsoft Windows Address Book component contains a programming error that may allow a remote attacker to execute code on an affected system.
+The problem occurs when the application attempts to process a malicious Windows Address Book Library file.

-A rule to detect attacks targeting this vulnerability is included in this release and is identified with GID 1, SID 18196.
+Rules to detect attacks targeting this vulnerability are included in this release and are identified with GID 1, SIDs 20541 and 20542.

 Rule Pack Summary:

 For a complete list of new and modified rules, click here.